awsdocs/amazon-eks-user-guide/doc_source/add-user-role.md

       2022-05-09 14:51:20 [ℹ]  adding identity "arn:aws:iam::111122223333:role/my-role" to auth ConfigMap
       ```

    1. Add a mapping for a user\.
+[IAM best practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) recommend that you grant permissions to roles instead of users\.
 Replace `my-user` with your user name\.
 Replace `eks-console-dashboard-restricted-access-group` with the name of the group specified in your Kubernetes `rolebinding` or `clusterrolebinding`\.
 Replace `111122223333` with your account ID\.

       ```
       eksctl create iamidentitymapping \